tsuru/tsuru/docs/installing/gandalf.rst

 Gandalf
 +++++++

-Tsuru uses gandalf to manage git repositories used to push applications to.
-It's also responsible for setting hooks in these repositories which will notify the Tsuru API when a new deploy is made.
+tsuru uses gandalf to manage git repositories used to push applications to.
+It's also responsible for setting hooks in these repositories which will notify the tsuru API when a new deploy is made.
 For more details check `Gandalf Documentation
 <http://gandalf.readthedocs.org/>`_

-This document will focus on how to setup a Gandalf installation with the necessary hooks to notify the Tsuru API.
+This document will focus on how to setup a Gandalf installation with the necessary hooks to notify the tsuru API.

 Adding repositories